Hang Tags

 How the Print Workflow Actually Runs From File to Finished Tag

 Ask the supplier which print method they recommend and why.
-Offset is usually the safer bet for larger quantities and tighter color control.
-Digital can work well for shorter runs and variable data, but you still need to know how they manage calibration.
+Offset is usually the safer bet for larger quantities and tighter color control, especially at 1,000 to 10,000 units.
+Digital can work well for shorter runs of 100 to 500 pieces and variable data, but you still need to know how they manage calibration and whether the output holds a Delta E color variance under 2.0.
 Foil stamping, embossing, and spot UV each add setup and rejection risk.
 A supplier that treats every method like the same process is not being efficient.
 They are being sloppy.

 Cost, Pricing, MOQ, and Quote Signals That Change Unit Cost

-The most useful pricing question is not “How much per piece?”
-It is “What changed the unit cost?”
+The most useful pricing question is not "How much per piece?"
+It is "What changed the unit cost?"
 The answer should point to real drivers.
-A 2 x 3 inch tag on 300gsm coated stock with one-color print is not the same job as a 3 x 5 inch tag with soft-touch lamination, foil, and cotton string.
+A 2 x 3 inch tag on 350gsm coated stock with one-color print is not the same job as a 3 x 5 inch tag with soft-touch lamination, foil, and cotton string.
 Pretending those are equivalent is how budgets get wrecked.
+In practice, a simple uncoated tag may land around $0.12-0.35 per unit at 5,000 pieces, while a premium foil-and-laminate version can rise to $2.50-4.00 per unit at 500 MOQ if the run includes specialty finishing, stringing, and individual packing.

 MOQ matters because setup costs need to be spread across the run.
-That is why 1,000 pieces can cost noticeably more per unit than 5,000 or 10,000 pieces, even if the design is identical.
+That is why 500 pieces can cost noticeably more per unit than 5,000 or 10,000 pieces, even if the design is identical.
 You are paying for die setup, proofing, press make-ready, and finishing waste.
 The factory is not doing charity work, and frankly, neither should you.
+For many shops, a realistic MOQ is 200-500 pieces for digital work, 1,000 pieces for offset, and 3,000-5,000 pieces before the unit cost starts to flatten out.

 Print Option Typical Setup Impact Common Use Quote Signal to Check

-Offset print Higher setup, better unit economics at scale Standard candle tag runs Ask for plate cost, proof timing, and color tolerance
+Offset print Higher setup, better unit economics at scale Standard candle tag runs Ask for plate cost, proof timing, and color tolerance, including acceptable Delta E range

-Foil or embossing Extra setup and waste allowance Premium brand presentation Ask whether the quote includes test pulls and die charges
+Foil or embossing Extra setup and waste allowance Premium brand presentation Ask whether the quote includes test pulls, die charges, and the expected spoilage allowance

-Spot UV or lamination Added finishing labor Retail-facing tags needing scuff resistance Ask about curling, cracking, and coating compatibility
+Spot UV or lamination Added finishing labor Retail-facing tags needing scuff resistance Ask about curling, cracking, coating compatibility, and whether a 24-hour cure is included

-For sustainability claims, request the actual paper documentation if the factory says the stock is FSC-certified.
+For sustainability claims, request the actual paper documentation if the factory says the stock is certified.
 You can check certification expectations directly through FSC.
+If the supplier is also using textile string or fabric components, ask for GOTS for organic cotton cord, OEKO-TEX Standard 100 for textile safety, GRS for recycled content claims, and WRAP or BSCI for social compliance documentation where applicable.
 If the claim matters on pack, it needs a trail, not a slogan.

 Step-by-Step Audit Process, Timeline, and Approval Gates